 Some schools don’t do the dressing up and just focus on the books (which would be fine with me).
 Other schools go themed which makes it even harder for parents finding fancy dress outfits.

 Ours is in the middle.
 They suggest book costumes (although 1 year did allow Disney/film outfits too which I wasn’t a fan of), and most children dress up.

 N has mostly refused to wear a costume.
-This is his 5th year at school and so far he’s only dressed up once for World Book Day.
+By his 5th year at school he’d only dressed up once for World Book Day.
 He went as Wimpy Kid which was simple.
 Just jeans with a white t shirt.
 We also found an online face he could hold up as a mask, but in the end he left it in the car.
 He’d decided to decorate the t shirt with wimpy kid style graphics so it was a bit more recognisable.
-But all the other years, he’s refused.
+But all the other years, he’d refused.

 If you have a child who isn’t a fan of dressing up, but doesn’t want to be left out either, then here’s some of the easiest World Book Day costume ideas.
 This year’s World Book Day is on 7th March, so there’s plenty of time to gee up the kids and get the relevant colour clothes.

 World book day costumes for boys who hate dressing up

 - Charlie and the Chocolate Factory – jeans, top and a chocolate bar or golden ticket in a pocket

 - George’s Marvellous Medicine – jeans, red top, empty bottle with spoon.